shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 Lets say we want to add an RSS feed screen to our app.
 To do that, click on the + button next to Screens and select the News RSS extension.
 Since the app is about Restaurants, to stick to the Food theme, lets use a food related News RSS feed: http://foodengineeringmag.com/rss/topic/2639-top-100-food-beverage-companies

-After you adding this screen, it should look something like this:
+After you add this screen, it should look something like this:

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/getting-started/01-builder-before-clone.png'/>